These tasty vegan breakfast ideas are full of whole grains and plant based protein. Best of all, they’re totally

 Another plant based breakfast idea for busy mornings: make a big batch of these Carrot Cake Breakfast Cookies.
 They’re hearty, tasty, and the texture is just right: pleasantly chewy, almost like a Cliff bar–but better!
 They’re also easily portable for traveling or breakfast on the go.
 Pull them out of the freezer when you’re running out the door!

 And last but not least in our vegan breakfast ideas: a tofu scramble!
 You'll be surprised how much this has the flavor and texture of scrambled eggs!
 It's a healthy, savory plant based breakfast that takes only 10 minutes to whip up.
 If you'd like, serve it with the veggie saute: red onion, peppers and greens cooked until tender.
-Add a side of Pan Fried Potatoes to make it extra filling.
+Add a side of Pan Fried Potatoes or Homemade Hash Browns to make it extra filling.

 Looking for more plant based breakfast ideas?